Skip to main content

 How we price painting.

-Every price on TheFatBook is built from a v3 Bill-of-Materials model.
+Every price on TheFatBook is built from a bill-of-materials model.
 We multiply Craftsman National Estimator labor hours by BLS OEWS regional wages and a burden rate to get loaded labor cost.
 We add materials adjusted with FRED Producer Price Index data, city permit facts from our permits dataset where available, and NAHB-benchmarked contractor overhead.
 The result is cost-to-deliver.
 Compared against verified market pricing, the gap is the contractor margin and the savings opportunity.

 Data sources: BLS, Craftsman, FRED